 Combined Net Adjustments - A subject home is landlocked and is compared with a home backing a salt water canal (with boating access to the ocean).
 The two homes most likely do not directly compete and if adjustments were attempted, they could be something like $50k for the superior view and another $25k for the boating amenity.
 If the total adjustments are $75k on a sale of $400k that would result in more than 15% combined adjustments (and also the line adjustment for the view would exceed 10%).

 Combined Gross Adjustments - Usually the total gross adjustments are larger than combined net adjustments when the two properties have significant differences with some being positive and some being negative.
 For example the subject might have a pool but a poor view.
 If that home is compared to a non-pool home that has golf course views, the combined net adjustments might not be excessive but the combined gross adjustments probably will be.
 Let's estimate using a $400k comparable home sale price with $50k upward adjustment for lack of pool but also with a $50k downward adjustment for the superior views.
 The combined net adjustments are 0% but the combined gross adjustments are 25%.

 Suggestions For Comp Selection

 If you are selecting comparable sales to review with your appraiser, make sure that you consider adjustment guidelines in your research.
 There are many situations in which the appraiser will use comps that exceed guidelines, however when possible it is better to find sales that support the value you are trying to reflect without exceeding guidelines.

-Experienced Appraisers Inc has over 300 appraisers in our network of Florida appraisers.
-We have specialists and long term professionals experienced with residential, industrial, commercial and special use properties.
-If you are in need of an appraisal we have LOCAL independent and unbiased market experts that are second to none.
+Our appraisers are long term professionals experienced with a variety of residential reports and market types in Palm Beach County.
+If you are in need of an appraisal, we have LOCAL independent and unbiased market experts that are second to none.